Disclaimer: I don’t have any sleep problems.

 Two hours before my head hits the pillow, I turn off all electronic devices (yes, even my phone!).
 I dim the lights, grab a book and let it lull me to sleep.
 Works a charm.

 Or at least it worked until a couple of weeks ago.
 That’s when I started looking for a new flat.
-If moving houses isn’t stressful enough, I’ve also had to move web host (the internet home where BWB lives) cos my old server kept crashing all the time.
+If moving houses isn’t stressful enough, I’ve also had to move web host (the internet home where BWB lives) due to my old server crashing all the time.
 Neither move is going smoothly…

 True to Murphy’s law, everything that could possibly go wrong IS going wrong.
 Cue endless sleepless nights wondering if I picked the right web host, figuring out how to fix the glitches that went along with the migration and making plans for the flat move (with 2 weeks to go, I still have NOT found a decent place to live in…).